Awear0/Stimulus/README.md

 In order to ensure that connections are automatically disconnected (and thus avoid dangling references), a guard mechanism exists.

-This mechanism is implemented through the `receiver` class, which can be inherited from.
+This mechanism is implemented through the `basic_receiver` class, which can be inherited from.
 Any receiver inheriting object can be passed as a parameter of a connect call and act as a guard: the created connection will be automatically disconnected upon the guard destruction.

 ```
-class my_emitter: public emitter
+class my_emitter: public basic_emitter
 {
 public:
     signal<int> int_signal;